 2. Kavinsky - Nightcall

 The soundtrack used in Drive performs a similar function of counter-pointing ideologies between music and image.
-The nameless protagonist, the Driver (Ryan Gosling), represents a different kind of hyper-masculinity to that of Bronson’s.
-Bronson’s dialogue dominates the film as he uses violence in his words and actions to become the center of attention.
+The nameless protagonist, the Driver (Ryan Gosling), represents a different kind of hyper-masculinity to that of Bronson.
+Bronson’s dialogue dominates the film as he uses violence in his words and actions to become the centre of attention.
 As the first line of dialogue states: “I always wanted to be famous.”
 The Driver, on the other hand, has extremely little dialogue in the film.
 He is a criminal loner who prefers to operate in the darkness of night-time Los Angeles.
 As little is heard vocally from the character, the film music operates to express emotions behind the ambiguity of this masculine character.

-Tim Edwards argues that, "the driver barely speaks and, when he does, does with huge delays and pauses.
-Complementing this imagery is the similar inflected use of electro synth pop that dominates the score.
-This music is well known for its associations with the 1980s and its later development into gay-oriented euro disco.
+Tim Edwards argues that "the driver barely speaks and, when he does, does with huge delays and pauses.
+Complementing this imagery is the similar inflected use of electro synth-pop that dominates the score.
+This music is well known for its associations with the 1980s and its later development into gay-oriented Euro disco.
 More significantly, it plays upon the human/electronic, expressive/repressive, and feminine/masculine ambiguities that dominate the character of the driver."
 (Edwards 2014: 45-46)

 The binaries discussed here are represented in the opening title sequence of Drive.
 After an expositional scene that explains the criminal career of the protagonist, a montage is presented with images of the Driver driving around night-time Los Angeles.
 This sequence is presented within the similar aesthetic of a music video.
 Each transition within the montage is edited in parallel to the steady rhythm of the 1980s nostalgic synth-pop track Nightcall by Kavinsky.

 Although the first image of an establishing shot of night-time Los Angeles depicts the soundtrack as non-diegetic, various interior close-ups of the Driver in his car can also depict the music as meta-diegetic.
 In other words, It can be conceived that the Driver is, in fact, listening to the music through his car stereo.
 Therefore linking the music more personally to his persona as it is essentially performed within an object that highly represents the masculine nature of his character.
-Very similar to the function of synth-pop used in Bronson, the music used in this sequence has a responsibility to externalize repressed feminine expression.
+Very similar to the function of synth-pop used in Bronson, the music used in this sequence has a responsibility to externalize repressed feminine expressions.
 Ryan Gosling’s performance in this sequence, and for the majority of the film, is extremely repressive.
 His character gives out very little recognizable emotion.
 He is predominantly ghost-faced.
 The music is used to counter-point this performance, as it is highly expressive both lyrically and sonically.